-

 What productive type activities can a business visitor undertake and for how long?

-However, any activities that contribute directly to the production or delivery of goods or services for a Greek company, or involve the creation or modification of products, require a work permit.
+Activities that are directly involved in the production or delivery of goods or services for a Greek company, or that involve creating or modifying products, require a work permit.

 -